Behind the camera: Frank Lennon

 Most of Canada shut down that day to watch the game.
-Workers called in sick and schools herded their students into gyms to listen or watch the series final.
+Workers called in sick and schools herded their students into gyms to listen or watch the series finale.
 As the clock clicked down most feared the worst but when Henderson scored the Country erupted in celebration.
-Henderson’s mother who was watching the game from her home in Lucknow, Ont. said “When Paul scored that goal it was like an atom bomb going off”.
-While the country exploded around her Mrs Henderson, to celebrate, sat down and had a cup of tea.
+Henderson’s mother who was watching the game from her home in Lucknow, Ont. said: “When Paul scored that goal it was like an atom bomb going off”.
+While the country exploded around her Mrs. Henderson, to celebrate, sat down and had a cup of tea.

 The eight-game series consisted of four games in Canada and four games in the Soviet Union, all of them held in the Moscow’s Palace of Sports, Lenin Central Stadium.

 |Game 4||USSR||5||Canada||3||Vancouver (Pacific Coliseum)|